Chic, resort-based villas for self-catering, on a long beach in the lower Algarve (sleeping 2-10); perfect for families”

 - Hob or stove

 - Laze by the pools on lime-green Fatboy beanbags and watch your children go wild.
 There's a bar by the main pool

 - Indulge in some sea-based spa treatments at the Finisterra Spa.
 We loved the sound of bladderwrack body glows, organic coral wraps and smoothing sand scrubs

-- Active types can try the wind-related activities on offer in the bay, from windsurfing to bodyboarding, parasailing to blokarting (land yachting)
+- Active types can try the fitness circuit with 10 different stations around the resort or wind-related activities on offer in the bay, from windsurfing to bodyboarding, parasailing to blokarting (land yachting)

 - Stroll along the fabulously unspoilt Martinhal beach (from which the hotel gets its name) to the fishing port of Sagres.
 It takes around 15 minutes and there isn’t very much to see once there, but the walk is lovely